pvcraven/web-development-class/source/semester_2/assignments/technical_writing_outline/index.rst

 Create an outline
 -----------------

-* Create a broad outline:
+* Create a broad outline.
+Below is an example.
+(Note, don't put 'Step 1' in yours unless you actually have steps.)

     .. code-block:: rst